Centre of Concern

 Ruth Centre & Home Care

-Pinkie Libala, the Ruth Project Leader, and her carers run a project at St Augustine’s church from Monday to Thursday each week.
-They offer the elderly the opportunity to learn different skills including crafts, literacy, and numeracy classes, and receive a home-cooked meal.
+Pinkie Libala, the Ruth Project Leader and Palesa Manentsa the carer, run a project at St Augustine’s church from Tues to Thursday each week.
+They offer the elderly the opportunity to learn different skills including crafts, games, exercise classes and receive home-cooked meals.

-Our Ruth Project carers are assisted by the ABC (Algoa Bay Council for the Aged) social workers to assess the elderly and the housebound in Walmer Township.
-They advise which of the elderly should receive a home-cooked meal, who needs to be washed and fed, and transported to the clinic or hospital when necessary.
+Our Ruth Project carers are assisted by ABCA (Algoa Bay Council for the Aged) social worker, Poppy Mhlangabezo, who assesses the elderly and the housebound in Walmer Township.
+She advises which of the elderly should receive home-cooked meals, who needs to be washed and fed and transported to the clinic or hospital when necessary.

 St Augustine's Play & Learn Centre

-This was built in 2006 through funds made available by the Savage Trust but the Diocese entrusted the administration of this to the st Johns Centre of Concern.
-The school currently caters to 52 learners ranging from 3 – 6 years of age.
-The school is managed by a principal and three teachers, who prepare the children for entry into Grade R.
+This was built in 2006 through funds made available by the Savage Trust but the Diocese entrusted the administration of this to the St Johns Centre of Concern.
+The school currently caters for 46 learners ranging from 3 – 6 years of age.
+The School is managed by Principal, Nilakhe Balani and three teachers who prepare the children for entry into Grade R.

 Beanies for Africa/Second Hand Clothing